 The failure of the collective security system that the League was supposed to safeguard, prompted by the impossibility of reconciling the British-led policy of appeasement with active anti-fascism, led to a climate of collective insecurity, during which arose a Second World War.
-This was precisely the main objective to avoid in the order established in 1919 after the major collective catastrophe on a worldwide scale – soon to be overcome as that.The scholarship herein will prove essential for scholars of 20th-century Spanish history and international relations.
+This was precisely the main objective to avoid in the international order established in 1919 after the major collective catastrophe on a worldwide scale – soon to be overcome as that.The scholarship herein will prove essential for scholars of the interwar years’ crisis, twentieth-century Spanish history and international relations.

 Table of Contents

-1. The League of Nations Faced with the Progressive Crisis of the Interwar Period;
+1. The League of Nations faces the progressive crisis of the interwar period;

 2. The deceiving calm of Lake Léman: Manchuria, Abyssinia, the Rhineland;

 3. The abandonment of the Spanish Republic by the European democracies;

 4. The consolidation of the War in Spain;

 5. Negrín and the conception of an international war;

 6. The resistance of Negrín, between Nazi expansionism and appeasing alternatives;

 7. Appeasement/non-intervention/appeasement on the road to a new world war